raygun101/MarkupKit/README.md

 The `spacing` property represents the amount of spacing between successive subviews.
 For row views, this refers to the horizontal space between subelements; for column views, it refers to the vertical space between subviews.

-The `pin` property specifies that subviews should be pinned along the box view's axis.
-It is used in conjunction with the `weight` property MarkupKit adds to the `UIView` class.
-This is discussed in more detail below.
+Subviews are always pinned along the box view's primary axis.
+This ensures that there is no ambiguity regarding a subview's placement and allows the autolayout system to correctly calculate the view's size and position.

 See _LMBoxView.h_ for more information.